WELCOME-project/NLG/README.md

 ## Introduction

-NLG is a natural language generation system implemented as a MAVEN project in JAVA (JDK).
+NLG is a natural language generation module implemented as a MAVEN project in JAVA (JDK).
 The NLG software consists of 3 submodules, namely NLG Commons, NLG Core and NLG Service.
 These submodules are publicly available on GitHub at https://github.com/WELCOME-project/NLG.

 ## Installation, Deployment, and Execution